tylerham/PSkylabsTest/README.md

  and the test ImageLibrary.Specs\
  - ImageSpecs.cs

-I used C# because it is the stack that I am most familar with and have used day to day.
+I used C# because it is the stack that I am most familiar with and have used day to day.
 I'm most confident with the testing tools which I used to drive out the code - although I already had some idea of an overall design in my head.
 I used Machine.Specifications (which was inspired by Ruby's RSpec) and FluentAssertations for testing.
 Again, because I'm familar with them, but I also (mostly) like the syntax.
 I find it to be more readable and helps document the code.

 Not implemented: